unytics/bigfunctions/docs/community.md

 !!! note ""

     BigFunctions is fully open-source.
-Any contribution is more than welcome 🤗!
+Any contribution is more than welcome :hugging:!

 <div class="grid cards  " markdown>